djanowski/cutest/README.markdown

 Description
 -----------

 Each test file is run in a forked process to avoid shared state.
-Once a failure is found, you get a report detailing what failed and how to locate the error and the rest of the file is skipped.
+After all tests are run, you get a report detailing what failed and how to locate the errors.

 You can use the `scope` command around tests: it guarantees that no instance variables are shared between tests.